MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 This script requires a parameters file, which contains information about the version of PanelApp to query, as well as the the input / output directories.
 The parameter file also contains the token files for both PanelApp Australia and Genomics England instance of PanelApp.
 You can replace the example token files in this file by following the steps above.

-An example of the parameter file can be found in /PADA-WAN/1-1/
+An example of the parameter file can be found in /PADA-WAN/1-1/ This parameters file contains the following information:
+1. INDIVIDUAL_RUN:   [either 'AU' or 'UK'] - this value tells the script which version of PanelApp to download the IDs from
+2. OUT-DIRAU:        [location] - this value defines where the output from this script is stored
+3. PATH_AU:          _https://panelapp.agha.umccr.org/api/v1/panels/?page=_  - this is the address of PanelApp Australia - you should _not_ need to change this
+4. TOKEN_AU:          LytbzDyWsuzun1ScDq2tvYd1RA4e4zQdrbvnSmmpfjsmOqAaPk5hD8KFJtO1vqUr - this is token for PanelApp Australia - you _should_ change this - see the method above for advice
+5. OUT-DIRUK:        [location] - this value defines where the output from this script is stored
+6. PATH_UK:          https://panelapp.genomicsengland.co.uk/api/v1/panels/?page= - this is the address of PanelApp UK  - you should _not_ need to change this
+7. TOKEN_UK:         VpObfRKKvsvhH0Fzq5cgb37JWyMKIn11f7U8lhO2U4IpjnXJpa2qmCtog9c8Nej7 - this is token for PanelApp UK - you _should_ change this - see the method above for advice

   To run this script use the following commands: